tdbe/tdbe.github.io/about.md

 share: true
 ---

+This blog ain't super active because in short, time spent writing is time spent not doing.

+Check [my portfolio](http://www.deferredreality.com) for some projects.

-A few things about what I appreciate, do, or stand for.
+This page has a few things about what I encourage, do, or appreciate.

-Here are some things I find helpful:
+Here are some cool words:

 > reason, humour, imagination, talent, equal poise, flexible mindset.